Minimum transformation representations of diagram monoids: Transformation monoids and representations

 \subsection{Right congruences from $\R$-classes}

 For some of our later applications, we show how to build congruences on a semigroup starting from a specified $\R$-class.
 These will have the form $\RR_I\vee\L^U$ for a carefully chosen right ideal~$I$ and subsemigroup $U$ of $S$.
-Here $\RR_I$ is a Rees right congruence, and $\L^U$ denotes \emph{Green's relative~$\L$ relation}, defined for $a,b\in S$ by
+Here $\RR_I$ is a Rees right congruence, and $\L^U$ denotes \emph{Green's relative~$\L$ relation}, introduced in \cite{Wallace1963}, and defined for $a,b\in S$ by

 This is again a right congruence, and as special cases we have $\L^S = \L$ and $\L^\es = \De_S$.

 Throughout this section, let $R$ be a fixed $\R$-class of a semigroup $S$.
 Define the sets